-• Staff and students ensure airflow in all spaces by opening doors and windows, where possible.

-- HVAC filters will be changed every 30 days. - Fans may be provided to help encourage airflow out of classrooms. - The District will engage in communication with HVAC providers about air replacement.
+- Staff and students ensure airflow in all spaces by opening doors and windows, where possible. - HVAC filters will be changed every 30 days. - Fans may be provided to help encourage airflow out of classrooms. - The District will engage in communication with HVAC providers about air replacement. - Freestanding HEPA air purifiers will be placed in all classrooms.